bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/017-git-branching.md

 ### Compare branches

+You can also compare two branches with the following commands.

+* Shows the commits on `branchA` that are not on `branchB`:

 ```bash
 git log BranchA..BranchB
 ```

-Shows the commits on branchA that are not on branchB
+* Shows the difference of what is in `branchA` but not in `branchB`:

 ```bash
 git diff BranchB...BranchA
 ```

-shows the difference of what is in branchA but not in branchB.

 ### Renaming a branch